-It is a good thing that your heating system is there for the rescue when the cold starts to crawl inside your home.
-But what if you turned it on and did not work as expected?
-Then probably, something is not right in your unit!
+What if you turned your furnace unit on and it did not work as expected?
+Something is probably wrong in it!
 You are counting on your heat pump to feel comfortable, but when it fails to run during the coldest months, you might ask “why my heat pump fails to turn on?”

 Here are the reasons why your heat pump will not turn on: